 Kathleen completed a PhD (Law) at Birkbeck, University of London, under the supervision of Professor Peter Fitzpatrick, and an LLB (Hons), BA (Hons) and Graduate Diploma in Arts (English Literature) at The University of Melbourne.
-She has taught at Birkbeck, University of London and, prior to entering academia, worked in commercial legal practice, specialising in environmental, property and native title law.
-She is a member of the Melbourne Law School Centre for Resources, Energy and Environmental Law and Institute for International Law and the Humanities.
+She has taught at Birkbeck, University of London, and The University of Melbourne.
+Prior to entering academia, she worked at a leading Australian commercial law firm, specialising in environmental, property and native title law.

-Birrell, Kathleen, Indigeneity: Before and Beyond the Law (forthcoming, Routledge, 2016).
+- Birrell, Kathleen, Indigeneity: Before and Beyond the Law (Routledge, 2016)

 Memberships and Affiliations

 - Member of the Law, Literature and the Humanities Association of Australasia

 - Member of the Global Network for the Study of Human Rights and the Environment